davidedc/Algebrite-website/constexpr-library-docs.md

 You can also use this option to compile only a small number of pages in your website, which might be useful if you have a huge website.

-## Links to generated pages

-The compiler also maps all the links to generator page (`/posts/generator_from_date.html?2021-jan`) to the correct output HTMLs (`/posts/2021-jan.html`).
-This ensures that the original and the final website look and work exactly the same when you use this feature.

 ## Corollary

 The motivation behind this feature is to decouple the structure of your output website from the filesystem.
 The design philosophy of constexpr.js goes against that of traditional static site generators which have a ton of implicit behavior, and plugins add more implicit behavior on top of that.
 In order to build a website with these SSGs, you need to understand a lot of such implicit behavior, which doesn't have any use outside the bounds of the given SSG.

 On the contrary, constexpr.js is just a tool for executing (and stripping) javascript ahead of time.
 It just happens to be the case that one of the its main use cases is to generate HTML, which is what SSGs do.
 All of your web development knowledge and experience transfers over seamlessly once you start using constexpr.js.
 You can think of constexpr.js as a tool for building SSGs, which is surprisingly easy to do because you'll be using a language and runtime whose sole purpose is to deal with HTML and the DOM.

 This website contains an implementation of one such SSG in [renderer.js](https://github.com/fctorial/fctorial.github.io.src/blob/master/static/js/constexpr/renderer.js), and [tags/generator.html](https://github.com/fctorial/fctorial.github.io.src/blob/master/tags/generator.html).

 ## See also